mayooear/gpt4-pdf-chatbot-langchain/README.md

 - Thumbs up for social feedback and thumbs down for system feedback
 - Copy button
 - All Answers page for social sharing
+- Dedicate page for an answer
+- Related questions

 ## Development